adap/flower/examples/quickstart_fastai/README.md

-# Flower Example using fast.ai
+# Flower Example using fastai

-This introductory example to Flower uses [fast.ai](https://www.fast.ai/), but deep knowledge of fast.ai is not necessarily required to run the example.
+This introductory example to Flower uses [fastai](https://www.fast.ai/), but deep knowledge of fastai is not necessarily required to run the example.
 However, it will help you understand how to adapt Flower to your use case.
 Running this example in itself is quite easy.

 ## Project Setup